the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

                         11                    7
 ======================  ===================   =======================

+What follows are descriptions of each test, with links to code and trace plots.

 Main
 ----

 - `Code <https://github.com/the-lords-of-the-roombas/laser-tag/blob/master/project2/rtos/test/test_main.cpp>`__
 - `Trace <traces/trace-main.png>`__

-This is the basic sanity test the confirms that the application's main function ``r_main`` is called at system startup as the main task.
+This is the basic sanity test confirming that the application's main function ``r_main`` is called at system startup as the main task.

 The main function switches the trace channel 4 between high and low every 5 ms.